 Sell to a real estate investor to save time and skip the hassles.
 A huge advantage in selling to an investor is you get to cash in your investment property while doing very little.

 They typically look for sellers of as-is properties, so you wouldn't have to worry about fixing up the property or making it look nice.
 You don't even have to arrange a professional home inspection!

 The only thing you have to be prepared about is to sell at a discount since property investors factor in all the possible repair and rehabilitation costs in their offer.
 You must expect to sell the property for below market value.

 But then again, you benefit from a quick sale and at the same time, you walk away from a problem property with money in your pocket, so it depends on what you value in your home sale.

-Closing Thoughts: How to Sell Rental Property Without Paying Taxes in Maine
+Closing Thoughts: How to Sell Rental Property Without Paying Taxes Maine

 There are several ways that you could cash in your investment while avoiding a hefty capital gains tax bill and other associated expenses that could eat at your profit.

-You could opt to: sell your rental property in Maine as a primary residence; do a 1031 exchange; use tax harvesting; or perform tax-deductible repairs.
+You could opt to: sell it as a Maine primary residence; do a 1031 exchange; use tax harvesting; or perform tax-deductible repairs.
 Even then, selling a rental property can come with its headaches, and there are still plenty of things you have to figure out.